Check out our lab's latest news!

 Other interests: I am a big fan of board/card games (current favorite: Skull King), playing Dungeons and Dragons with friends, and fantasy football.
 I also enjoy reading, hiking, and baking.

-Education: Junior studying Chemical Engineering and pursuing a minor in Chemistry and Business Administration.
+Education: Senior studying Chemical Engineering, and a minor in Chemistry and Business Administration, expected B.S.
+May 2026

 Hometown: Lexington, Kentucky